Make your own pre-columbian style whistling vessel!

 Learn the process of building your own whistling vessel by hand with clay.
 Explore the depths of knowledge about whistling vessels, how they make sound, and the intricacies of making your own.
 Dive into the mixture of earth and water to build a vessel, learn about how fire transforms clay into pottery, and use air and water to make sounds with your vessel.

-- This is an intensive workshop that lasts three days, starting Friday and ending Sunday afternoon.
-Arrive Saturday morning if you like.
+- This is an intensive workshop that lasts two days, starting Saturday and ending Sunday afternoon.

 - Learn hand building techniques for making vessels